In the wake of the COVID-19 pandemic, millions of people are stepping into remote work for the first time.

 I know this because I’ve been there, and it wreaks havoc on your closest relationships.

 Schedule out a 15 or 30-minute time block to transition out of work mode.
 I like to turn on classical piano and read a book.
-You may want to have a different routine like meditating, writing or praying.
+You may want to have a different routine, like meditating, writing in a journal or praying.

 The contents of the routine don’t matter as much as establishing the routine itself.